top of page

 Our Solutions

-There are many factors that contribute to over 70% of all human death coming from lifestyle related diseases, but the largest factors are an overtly isolated and sedentary lifestyle spent staring at a screen.
+There are many factors that contribute to over 74% of all human death coming from lifestyle related diseases, but the largest factors are an overtly isolated and sedentary lifestyle.
+And the #1 reason why more humans are overtly isolated and sedentary is screen entertainment addiction.

 Learn how we are implementing our solutions